-9.25 Support for Keyboard Indicator Synchronization
+9.26 Support for Keyboard Indicator Synchronization

 This feature makes the host keyboard indicators (LEDs) match those of the VM's emulated keyboard when the machine window is active.
-It is currently implemented for Mac OS X and Windows hosts.
+It is currently implemented for macOS and Windows hosts.
 This feature is enabled by default on supported host OSes.
 You can disable this feature by running the following command:

+'''

+$ VBoxManage setextradata <VM-name> GUI/HidLedsSync 0

+'''

-''' $ VBoxManage setextradata <VM-name> GUI/HidLedsSync 0 This is a per-VM setting that is enabled by default. '''
+This is a per-VM setting that is enabled by default.

-9.26 Capturing USB Traffic for Selected Devices
+9.27 Capturing USB Traffic for Selected Devices